aws-samples/sample-create-idp-with-appsyncevents-and-amazonbedrock/README.md

-##  Create real-time Intelligent document processing solution using AWS AppSync Events, AWS Step Functions and Amazon Bedrock Data Automation
+##  Create a real-time Intelligent document processing solution using AWS AppSync Events, AWS Step Functions and Amazon Bedrock Data Automation

 This repository contains samples to provision an intelligent document processing solution with a web application used to upload documents for processing.